ZuhairQuakes/ZuhairQuakes/README.md

 ## 🚀 About Me

 I love developing ML solutions for solving complex problems.
 I hold a PhD from a top-tier university and have over 10 years of experience transforming complex data into actionable insights.
-I leverage advanced data science, machine learning, and numerical modeling in Python to develop predictive models, automate analysis pipelines, and deliver actionable insights.
+I leverage advanced data science, machine learning, and numerical modeling in Python to develop and deploy predictive models, automate analysis pipelines, and deliver actionable insights.

 ## 🔗 Links